joemoose/psiops/docs/playing.md

 The process for making an *action check* involves four steps:

-1. Select an Attribute.
+1. Select an *applicable Attribute*.
-2. Roll 2D6 and add the Attribute’s score.
+2. Roll **2D6** and add the Attribute score.
-3. Consult the results list with the total.
+3. Compare the total to the results list.
 4. Apply the result.

-The process may seem complicated at first, but after a little practice, you’ll make action checks almost instinctively.
+The process may seem complicated at first, but after a little practice, you’ll make action checks instinctively.
 Details follow.

 ### Choose an Applicable Attribute